-Teaching Resources & Guides > Product Resources & Support > Beginner’s Guide to Buying a Telescope
+Teaching Resources & Guides > Product Resources & Support > Best Beginner Telescopes Buying Guide

-What we usually think of as a telescope – a long tube mounted on a tripod – is a refractor telescope.
-It utilizes an optical tube design with lenses that give sharp images, but usually has a limited amount of magnification power.
+In most cases, what we imagine when we think of a telescope – a long tube mounted on a tripod – is a refractor telescope.
+It utilizes an optical tube design with lenses that produce sharp images but typically has a limited magnification power.

 A Newtonian reflector telescope, on the other hand, uses mirrors to reflect more light to the eyepiece, providing more powerful viewing without a huge price tag.
 (Large mirrors are cheaper to make than large glass lenses!)
 However, you do end up with a bulkier design than with a refractor.
 There are also Dobsonian reflectors, which are designed with mirrors but have an easier-to-use stand.